Aakarsh-verma/Django-event-app/README.md

 ## Current Issues(bugs):

-Creating from event tab does'nt save to db, but from admin handle does.
+Creating from event tab does'nt save to db, but from admin handle it does.

 ## Upcoming featues: